Renovations to Dr. Wilkinson's Hot Springs will add rooms, food service

-Last August, the City approved upgrades including three new guest rooms to the existing 42, along with additional parking, food service, and cosmetic renovations.
+Last August, the city of Calistoga approved upgrades including three new guest rooms to the existing 42, along with additional parking, food service, and cosmetic renovations.
 On May 13, the planning commission approved a second-story addition along Fair Way that will add five more guest rooms.

 The Lincoln Avenue resort consists of several buildings including a Victorian style house, called Edy’s, after Dr. Wilkinson’s wife, which is under review by Napa County as a historical site.
 A modular food building within the resort will replace the original plan for a food operation out of the historic house.